History of the Lieutenancy

 Aspects of the historic work of Lord-Lieutenants have survived through to the present-day role of Lord-Lieutenants:

-• They are The Queen’s representative in the county, and from that flows much of what they do – including as necessary acting as her eyes and ears.
+• They are The King’s representative in the county, and from that flows much of what they do – including as necessary acting as his eyes and ears.

 • Links with the military remain strong and important – mainly in an ambassadorial role, but in particular strongly supporting the reserve and cadet forces and major military bases in the county.